Naxos (Sicily)

-Naxos or Naxus (Νάξος) was an ancient Greek city, presently situated in modern Giardini Naxos near Taormina on the east coast of Sicily.
+Naxos or Naxus (Νάξος) was an ancient Greek city of Magna Graecia, presently situated in modern Giardini Naxos near Taormina on the east coast of Sicily.

 Much of the site has never been built on and parts have been excavated in recent years.

 Its remains are open to the public and an on-site museum contains many finds.

 Location

 The city occupied a low rocky headland, now called Cape Schisò, formed by an ancient lava flow, immediately to the north of the Acesines (modern Alcantara) stream.

 Name

 There can be little doubt that the name was derived from the origin of the first colonists from Naxos in Greece.
 This has become even more definite since 1977 when the marble cippus (or sacred stone) inscribed with a dedication to the goddess Enyo was found in the large sanctuary west of the Santa Venera river.
 The characters are written in the unique 7th c.
 BC script of Greek Naxos.